apache/camel-website/content/blog/2024/12/camel49-whatsnew/index.md

 CAMEL_KAMELET_AWS_S3_SOURCE_BUCKET_NAME_OR_ARN = myBucket
 ```

-This actually applies to all the Camel configuration you can (not only for kamelets).
+This actually applies to all the Camel configuration you can (not only for Kamelets).

 ## Camel JAXB